restfulapi/restful-api/README.md

 ###Content negotiation on requests
 The plugin performs content negotiation for a request by parsing the Accept Header, taking any q-values into account.
 The plugin will then use the best known representation for the accepted type(s).

 For exmaple, for a request with an Accept Header of "application/xml;q=0.9,application/vnd.hedtech.v0+xml;q=1.0", the plugin would attempt to return the representation for 'application/vnd.hedtech.v0+xml', if one is configured.
+If not, it would attempt to return the representation for 'application/xml'.

+The controller also handles '*/*' values in the Accept Header.
+See [Media Type Range](#media-type-range) for details.

 Note that at present, the selection of representation is done based only on what representations are configured.
 If an error occurs when marshalling a response to that representation, the plugin does not fall back to the next best representation as specified by the Accept Header.
 This may change in future releases.